 Post pandemic, there was a significant increase in the number of pupils needing additional support.
-This trend has continued and remains high, for example:

-Safeguarding Cause for Concerns (CFC) are more than doubled pre-pandemic levels Emotional related CFCs continue to be the highest CFC category and are significantly higher than pre-pandemic levels.
+This trend has continued and remains high, for example: Safeguarding Cause for Concerns (CFC) are more than doubled pre-pandemic Emotional related CFCs continue to be the highest CFC category and are significantly higher than pre-pandemic levels.
 Self-harm CFC almost doubled.

-• Significant increase in physical health CFC.
+Significant increase in physical health CFC.
 We have an increasing number of KS3 students who have significant SEMH needs which are presenting new challenges to the staff team.
-All of these students are PP.

-Attendance

-- Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than non-disadvantaged pupils. - The gap between disadvantaged and non- disadvantaged pupils' attendance increased significantly during the pandemic (from 1.7% to 5.6%).
-Last year (2022-23), the gap narrowed to 4.2% - attendance improved for both groups, however non-disadvantaged students improved at a faster rate. - Persistent absence still remains approximately 10% higher for disadvantaged students compared to non-disadvantaged students.
+All of these students are PP. Attendance Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils is lower than non-disadvantaged pupils.
+The gap between disadvantaged and non-disadvantaged pupils' attendance increased during the pandemic.
+Since 2022-23 attendance has improved for all pupils, and the gap between disadvantaged and non-disadvantaged pupils has narrowed.
+However, the attendance of disadvantaged pupils remains lower than non-disadvantaged pupils with a gap of approximately 3% in 2023-24 and year to date 2024-25.
+Persistent absence remains approximately 9% higher for disadvantaged students than non-disadvantaged students.